PoisotLab/ms_metaweb_perspectives/README.md

 how the amount of dimensionality reduction can affect the quality of the embedding.

-## Graph embedding has been under-used in the prediction of species interactions

-One prominent family of approaches we do not discuss in the present manuscript is Graph Neural Networks [GNN; @Zhou2020Graph].
-GNN are, in a sense, a method to embed a graph into a dense subspace, but belong to the family of deep learning methods, which has its own set of practices [see *e.g.* @Goodfellow2016Deep].
-An important issue with methods based on deep learning is that, because their parameter space is immense, the sample size of the data fed into them must be similarly large (typically thousands of instances).
-This is a requirement for the model to converge correctly during training, but this assumption is unlikely to be met given the size of datasets currently available for metawebs (or single time/location species interaction networks).
-This data volume requirement is mostly absent from the techniques we list below.
-Furthermore, GNN still have some challenges related to their shallow structure, and concerns related to scalability [see @Gupta2021Graph for a review], which are mostly absent from the methods listed in @tbl:methods.
-Assuming that the uptake of next-generation biomonitoring techniques does indeed deliver larger datasets on species interactions [@Bohan2017Nextgeneration], there is nevertheless the potential for GNN to become an applicable embedding/predictive technique in the coming years.

 | Method        | Object          | Technique                        | Reference                | Application                                                                                                       |
 | ------------- | --------------- | -------------------------------- | ------------------------ | ----------------------------------------------------------------------------------------------------------------- |
 | tSNE          | nodes           | statistical divergence           | @Hinton2002Stochastic    | [@Cieslak2020Tdistributed, species-environment responses $^a$] [@Gibb2021Data, host-virus network representation] |